SALEM — Kate Carbone has been named the acting superintendent for the Salem Public Schools.

 “We realize that change is difficult, and we are committed to supporting you as we collectively strive to provide every student with the best educational experience possible,” Driscoll wrote.
 “To that end, in the short term we have asked Assistant School Superintendent Kate Carbone to serve as Acting Salem Public Schools Superintendent for the duration of the school year as we map out a more formal leadership transition plan.”

-Driscoll noted that Carbone has worked for the district for about eight years and described her as "very capable" of stepping in to fill the leadership void for the time being.
+In her letter, Driscoll described Carbone as “very capable” of stepping in to fill the leadership void for the time being.

 “We will be working closely with Kate throughout the next several weeks and throughout the duration of the leadership transition,” she wrote.